JetBrains/Qodana/topics/inspection-profiles-draft.md

 <link-summary>YAML configuration is the universal configuration method that works for all software.</link-summary>

-A YAML file is a universal %product% configuration.
-This means that you can configure the [`qodana.yaml`](qodana-yaml.md) file once and then re-use it for running %product% with Docker, GitHub, JetBrains IDEs or any other [software](ci.md) currently supported by %product%, and it will work the same in all cases.
+A YAML file serves as a universal %product% configuration.
+This means that you can configure %product% using the [`qodana.yaml`](qodana-yaml.md) file once and then reuse it for running %product% with Docker, GitHub, JetBrains IDEs or any other [software](ci.md) currently supported by %product%.
+The settings will remain consistent across all these platforms.

 <tabs group="profile-setup">
     <tab title="Qodana profile" group-key="qodana-profile">